 To read a detailed account of the oil workers’ strike, see Zhanaozen: worker organisation and repression.

-By April 2014, most of the jailed oil workers had been released, but a campaign for the truth about what happened on 16 December 2011 continued.
-(See here.)
 The Justice for Kazakhstan Oil Workers group in London, together with trade unionists in Russia, Ukraine, France and other countries, will continue to support the oil workers of Zhanaozen.
 I’ll put information here as and when I get it.
 Email me at firstname.lastname@example.org if you want to stay in touch.

 Join the open facebook group here